MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 Your HTML, CSS, and JavaScript files live within the `www` directory of your cca project folder.
 In order to see your file changes reflected, you **must** run `cca prepare` from within your project.

-**IDE Warning**: Both Xcode and Eclipse contain references to the root `www/` as well as the output `www/` within `platforms/`.
-Take care to edit files only within the root `www/`, as `cca prepare` will overwrite changes made directly to `platforms/.../www`.

-Xcode - Do not edit files found under the `staging` group.

-Eclipse - Do not edit files within `assets/`.
-Look for them under `-- Cordova Project --`.

 ### Debugging

 You can debug your Chrome App on mobile the same way that you debug normal Cordova applications.